Knockout game: History of attacks

-Racial components
+Antisemitic components

-Antisemitism

 Several attacks on Jewish victims in Brooklyn in 2013 have been called antisemitic hate crimes.
 ABC Nightline reported that New York City police believed that antisemitism was likely to be a motive in the attacks, as all eight victims were identified as Jewish.

 Jewish community leaders in Brooklyn have spoken out on the subject, and the Anti-Defamation League regional office issued a public statement on knockout attacks "targeting Jewish individuals in Brooklyn".
 Amrit Marajh, a 28-year-old suspect in an attack that took place in Brooklyn, was charged with a hate crime as his victim was Jewish.
 Marajh has claimed innocence and denied the claims of antisemitism.

 On December 3, newly elected black Democratic New York City councilwoman Laurie Cumbo added a letter to her Facebook page saying: "The accomplishments of the Jewish community triggers feelings of resentment, and a sense that Jewish success is not also their success."
 The Anti-Defamation League said her post was "troubling" and that it evoked "classic anti-Semitic stereotypes."
 Cumbo later issued an apology for the remarks.
 Cumbo added that the lives of victims and suspects will never be the same and that attackers would be "prosecuted to the full extent of the law".
 NYPD Commissioner Raymond Kelly later stated that he was avoiding referring to the attacks as part of any sort of trend to avoid further copycat attacks and has instead been labeling them as hate crimes.